SabrinaC043/WeatherDashboard/README.md

 ## User Story
-* AS A traveler
+* As a  traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly.
+I want to see the weather outlook for multiple cities So that I can plan a trip accordingly.

 ## Issues and Learned Experiences
-*
+* fetching API with longitude and latitude adjustments
-*
+* dynamically creating elements aligned with data
 *

 ### Credits